root-project/jsroot/docs/JSROOT.md

 Syntax uses '+' sign to enable visibility flag of specified volume and '-' sign to disable visibility.
 One could use wildcard symbol like '+TUBE1*'.

-Another way to configure visibility flags is usage of ROOT macros, used to display geometry in ROOT itself.
+Another way to configure visibility flags is usage of ROOT macros, which typically looks like:
-Example of such macro can be found in root tutorials.
-Typically it looks like:

      {
       TGeoManager::Import("http://root.cern/files/alice2.root");